ace-wg/ace-oscore-gm-admin/draft-ietf-ace-oscore-gm-admin.md

 * /manage is a url-path chosen as an example, but not a default one.

-* Recapped concept of scope.
+* Recapped concepts of scope and secure communication association.

 * Minor clarifications and editorial improvements.